kago1988/dockerize-NodeJS-server/README.md

 docker run -p 5001:8080 <image-id>
 ````

-will spin up the docker container.
+will host the docker container.
 You can observe the result on `localhost:5001`.